 It was our most memorable vacation so far and the most affordable episode of our Hawaiian adventure.

 So, keep an eye on your airline miles balance and make that dream trip happen without breaking the bank.
 (Because as I say here at VeraVise Outdoor Living, What Ya’ Waitin’ For?
 Let’s Travel NOW!)

-Insider tip from VeraVise: If you live in a small town, (like we do) check a larger metropolitan international airport like Nashville, TN or Atlanta, GA.
+Insider tip from VeraVise: If you live in a small town, (like we do) check a larger metropolitan international airport like Nashville, TN, or Atlanta, GA.
 Our savings on airfare to Hawaii is as much as 50% in a larger metropolitan city.
 Even if we pay for parking, we can save as much as $2000 on tickets for our family of five.
-Check Skyscanner for great rates!

 When you think of Los Angeles affordability is not one of the first things to come to mind.
 There are several inexpensive and free family activities in and around Los Angeles.
 You can entertain your little ones for hours at these family-friendly attractions.

 - California Science Center.
 The science center is packed full of interactive educational activities for your kids to enjoy.
-You can spend the day at the science center then head to the rose garden for a photoshoot.
-The rose garden is full of different color roses and is a perfect spot to take pictures of your adorable little ones.
+You can spend the day at the science center and then head to the rose garden for a photo shoot.
+The rose garden is full of different colors of roses and is a perfect spot to take pictures of your adorable little ones.

 - Santa Monica Pier – The Santa Monica Pier is certainly a tourist attraction, but it is worth all the hype.
 The beach is beautiful and is filled with restaurants and entertainment.
 You can walk along the pier, check out the shops, or even stop at the shopping center nearby.